sayajinpt/Bitcoin-Private-Key-Predictor-Tranformer/README.md

 Transformer based AI Bitcoin Private key predictor

 This code is a poof of concept !!
-It tries to predictthe btcoin private key for a inputed address.
+It tries to predict the bitcoin private key for a inputed address.

 the file "gen_data" will create the dataset.csv containing bitcoin addresses and the corresponding private keys. dataset content example: